Acné Digestive : Lien entre alimentation et belle peau

 • Acne is a complex disease with very diverse causes.

-• There is, in the same way as the intestinal microbiota, a cutaneous microbiota in the skin which acts as a barrier against pathogens.
+• Just like the intestinal microbiota, there is a cutaneous microbiota at the skin level which acts as a barrier against pathogens.

 • In people suffering from acne, dysbiosis of this microbiota as well as that of the intestine is commonly observed.

-• The intestine-skin axis indicates that there are numerous correlations between these two flora and that one can impact the other.
+• The gut-skin axis indicates that there are many correlations between these two flora and that one can impact the other.

-• Regulating or relieving certain signs of acne can therefore be achieved by balancing the intestinal flora.
+• Regulating or relieving certain signs of acne can therefore involve balancing the intestinal flora.

 What is acne?

 Acne vulgaris is the most common type of acne found in the population.
-It is a follicular disease which is characterized by distension of the follicles and a keratinous plug.
+It is a follicular disease characterized by distension of the follicles and a keratinous plug.
 This plug may be due to hyperproliferation of keratinocytes.
-These are cells constituting 90% of the surface layer of the skin (epidermis) and the appendages (nails, hair, fur, feathers, scales).
+These are cells that make up 90% of the superficial layer of the skin (epidermis) and appendages (nails, hair, feathers, scales).

-This type of acne mainly occurs on the face and upper chest.
-It is characterized in particular by the presence of redspots , blackheads and pustules on the skin .
-There are also other types such as reactive, nodular or cystic, hormonal, inflammatory acne and many others.
+This type of acne occurs mainly on the face and upper chest.
+It is characterized by the presence of redpimples , blackheads and pustules on the skin .
+There are also other types such as reactive, nodular or cystic, hormonal, inflammatory and many others.

-Acne usually occurs in adolescence when puberty arrives but can also occur in adulthood.
+Acne usually occurs in adolescence at the onset of puberty but can also occur in adulthood.

 It is important to remember that it is essential to consult a dermatologist if you suffer from acne in order to determine the cause and best adapt the treatment.

-More and more studies are looking into the origin of these different acnes and a real intestine-skin axis has been identified.
-Digestive acne indicating that a digestive disorder is the cause of skin problems is therefore one of the subjects to study to understand the link between diet and skin.
+More and more studies are looking into the origins of these different acne conditions, and a true gut-skin axis has been identified.
+Digestive acne, indicating that a digestive disorder is the cause of skin problems, is therefore one of the topics to study to understand the link between diet and skin.

 The causes and origins of acne